JasonLocklin/Dissertation/Prisms/Methods.md

 estimation task.
 The numbers were randomly selected and displayed at random times (though, not at the very beginning or end of the trial).
 The lower panel (b) depicts the spatial working memory task.
-The trial depicted is a ``valid'' trial, as the probe (circle) is in the same location as one of the initial three targets (squares).}
+The trial depicted is a valid trial, as the probe (circle) is in the same location as one of the initial three targets (squares).}
 \label{fig_Prisms}